Saturday, December 24, 2011

 A SIMPLE GIFT

-sitting at the computer for several hours, updating journals and answering mail, when I got an email from a friend.
+I'd been sitting at the computer for several hours, updating journals and answering mail, when I got an email from a friend.
 She asked me to pray for a little boy who has cancer."
 He's just five years old." she wrote," and his Grandmother is very worried about him."

 I wrote her back, asking her to send me the Grandmother's email address.
 As soon as I received it, I wrote the grandmother, asking her to tell me about her grandson.
 The letter she wrote me was long, and quite sad.
 Her love for her grandson was so great, that the very thought of losing him was making her ill.
 "I can't sleep," she wrote, "and can't keep food down much either.
 I cry all the time.
 My precious Marco (her grandson) is my heart.
 He has been in and out of the hospital, Barb, since he was three and a half.
 The cancer went away, but came back again, six months ago.
 The chemo is not helping much.
 He is wasting away, is but skin and bones. "